Spotlight 2023 Roundtable

 Paul Ashworth is our Chief North America Economist, with overall responsibility for our coverage of the US and Canada.
 He joined Capital Economics in 2001 and has led our Toronto office since 2007.
 Paul joined Capital Economics from the National Institute of Economic and Social Research (NIESR) where he worked on their large-scale model of the global economy and was responsible for coverage of various countries, including Canada and Germany.
 He holds degrees in Mathematics and Economics from Strathclyde and Warwick Universities, and his PhD thesis focused on asymmetry and asymmetric adjustment in macroeconomics.

-Senior Global Economist
+Deputy Chief Global Economist

-Simon MacAdam is the Senior Global Economist at Capital Economics.
+Simon MacAdam is the Deputy Chief Global Economist at Capital Economics.
 He joined the company in 2015 as part of the graduate scheme and has worked across the company covering the UK, commodity markets and global financial markets, before joining the Global Economics team in early 2017.
 He holds a BA in Philosophy, Politics and Economics from Durham University, and an MSc in Economic History from the London School of Economics and Political Science.